Health Education

 Richland Public Health has received grant funding of $300,000 per year for the next three years from The Ohio Department of Youth Services Personal Responsibility Education Program (PREP) today.

-Drug Free Communities Grant – Richland County Youth Substance Use Coalition
+Drug-Free Communities Grant – Richland County Youth Substance Use Coalition

 Richland Public Health was one of 150 grant recipients of a Drug-Free Communities (DFC) Support Program and will receive $125,000 per year, up to 10 years in DFC grant funds to involve and engage their local community to prevent substance use among youth.

 The White House Office of National Drug Control Policy (ONDCP) announced the recipients on October 31, 2019.
 The DFC Program provides grants to community coalitions to strengthen the infrastructure among local partners to create and sustain a reduction in local youth substance use.
-Recognizing that local problems need local solutions, DFC- funded coalitions engage multiple sectors of the community and employ a variety of environmental strategies to address local substance use problems.
+Recognizing that local problems need local solutions, DFC-funded coalitions engage multiple sectors of the community and employ a variety of environmental strategies to address local substance use problems.

 Smile BIG Richland!

-Educating and improving the oral health of 0-18 year olds in Richland County.
+Educating and improving the oral health of 0-18-year-olds in Richland County.

 Through funding from the Richland County Foundation and donations from national and local organizations, our mission is to educate and prevent the prevalence of tooth decay in youth between the ages of 0-18.

 Did you know that dental disease is the most common chronic illness for children in the U.S.?
-About 20% of children between the ages of 5 to 11 have at least one untreated decayed tooth.
+About 20% of children between the ages of 5 and 11 have at least one untreated decayed tooth.
 While dental disease is preventable, dental care is the most common unmet health need of children.
 Here in Richland County, tooth decay is one of the most common untreated diseases and is the most common chronic disease seen in our community’s children.

-Contact Community Health & Prevention
+Contact Health Education

 Our staff is dedicated to the improvement of health and health care among diverse populations through research, learning, and community partnerships.